 “Above that level,” Fogle explains, “your tissues are exposed to glucose at concentrations that cause chemical reactions with your body’s proteins and fats called glycation – this triggers inflammation and oxidative stress (major enemies of longevity).”

-“As blood sugar rises,” says Fogle, “your risk of dying also goes up by approximately 40 percent when fasting-glucose levels fall consistently in the rage of 110-124 mg/dL.
+“As blood sugar rises,” says Fogle, “your risk of dying also increases by approximately 40 percent when fasting-glucose levels land consistently in the range of 110-124 mg/dL.

-“Risk of dying doubles when fasting-glucose levels reaches the rate of 126-138 mg/dL,” he explains.
+“Risk of dying doubles when fasting-glucose levels reach the rate of 126-138 mg/dL,” he explains.

-Action Step: take another objective look at the role sugars play in our current culture.
-How many opportunities to eat sweet foods and sweet drinks are you presented with in a typical day?
+Action Step: take another objective look at sugar’s role in our current culture.
+How many opportunities to eat sweet foods and sweet drinks are you presented within a typical day?

-Today, I invite you to eat and drink less sweet foods – and less foods made from flours – than you might normally.
+Today, I invite you to eat and drink less sweet foods – and fewer foods made from flour – than you might normally.

 Is this article interesting to you in some way?
 Feel free to share this article with anyone you think would find it valuable.

-- Are you intrigued at how you might improve your own body by reducing your intake of refined sugar?
+- Are you intrigued at how you might improve your physique by reducing your refined sugar intake?